Skip to Content

 My family love this recipe, especially in the morning.
 The aroma was so amazing.
 It literally filled the whole house.
 I remembered one time I woke up because the aroma was so mouth-watering that I couldn't fall back to sleep.

 1. Heat the oil in a pot on high heat until the pot is hot (about 2-3 minutes), turn the heat down to medium then add the minced garlic.
-Saute the garlic for about 3 minutes (make sure it doesn't turn too brown or else it will tastes bitter), then add the seasoning and saute that for about 3 minutes then add the beef.
+Saute the garlic for about 3 minutes (make sure it doesn’t turn too brown or else it will tastes bitter), then add the seasoning and saute that for about 3 minutes then add the beef.
 You then need to saute the meat for 4 to 5 minutes.
 Once the beef turn brown on the outside, you will add the cans of coconut soda, turn down the heat to medium to low then close the lid and cook it for 2 to 2 1/2 hours.
-2. After 2 to 2 1/2 hours, check to see if the meat is tender.
-Then you will add the carrots and season it with salt and sugar.
-Close the pot, and cook it for about 1/2 an hour.
-3. After 1/2 an hour, taste it to see if it tastes good according to your taste.
-Add a little more salt if it's not salty enough, or else add a little sugar if it's a little too salty.
-Once everything is good, serve it with a baguettes and a small plate of salt and pepper with a peace of lime (you will squeeze the lime into the plate of salt&pepper) to dip the meat.

 This dish has been a favorite among many Vietnamese families.
 Now I wanted to introduce it to people of others cultures and hope that they will enjoy and love it too.
 ENJOY!!!

-Sabrina Lewis
+2. Sabrina Lewis says:

 This is something new that we just tried over the weekend and my husband said its his new favorite dish.
 I found the recipe through a friend.